LeoMiguelB/LeoMiguelB.github.io/_posts/2024-05-02-sample-clearence.md

 ## My Solution
 The simple way to get around this issue is through scripting.
 Below is a simple script using python that will currently download from Spotify, Instagram, and Youtube.
 It has an easy to use CLI and with the library I used (click) it's easily customizable to meet your needs.
 It has a bunch of dependencies which I tried to avoid, but I do not have time to make everything from scratch, also I am not fluent in python.

-It's far from perfect and legit does not have any error handling whatsoever, but it get's the job done.
+Tt is far from perfect and legit does not have any error handling whatsoever, but it get's the job done.

 ## Depedencies
 - instaloader